Tight Virginia race becomes referendum on Biden presidency

 “I’m closing my campaign with you in Richmond,” McAuliffe said during his own swing through the state capital.
 “He is closing his campaign with Donald Trump.
 Really?”

-That was a reference to the former president holding a Virginia tele-rally Monday night — though Youngkin himself doesn’t plan to participate.
+That was a reference to the former president holding a Virginia tele-rally Monday night — though Youngkin himself didn’t participate.

+“Tomorrow I’d like to ask everyone to get out and vote for Glenn Youngkin.
+He’s a fantastic guy,” Trump told an invited group of supporters by phone.
+“The future of this commonwealth — this great, great commonwealth — is on the ballot tomorrow.”

+Trump, who slammed McAuliffe as part of what he called the radical Democratic Party that is out of touch with the state’s voters, said a GOP victory would send “a great, great, strong message” to President Joe Biden and other Democratic leaders in Washington.
+He said it would also show the media, which the former president accused of playing up a gulf between himself and Youngkin “because they’d like our big, giant, beautiful base — like there’s never been before — to not vote as much as they’re going to.”

-Except for promises to safeguard “election integrity,” a nod to Trump’s lies about last year’s presidential race being stolen, Youngkin has done his best to eschew help not only from the former president but also most top Republicans.
+Indeed, except for promises to safeguard “election integrity” — a nod to Trump’s lies about last year’s presidential race being stolen — Youngkin has done his best to eschew help not only from Trump but also most top national GOP leaders.
 Doing so has allowed him to court moderate Republicans and swing voters.

 Early voting in Virginia, which has been dramatically expanded during the past two years of unified Democratic control of state government, ended this past weekend.
 Legislation passed in 2020 eliminated the need to provide one of a certain number of limited excuses to vote absentee — allowing any qualified voter to cast a ballot starting 45 days before the election.